 Eventually they began mass producing their dressing and by the early 1990’s it was America’s best selling dressing.

-Originally, buttermilk was the liquid left behind after churning butter out of cultured cream.
+Buttermilk was originally the liquid left behind after churning butter out of cultured cream.

 How do You make dairy free buttermilk?